ToonWeyens/PB3D/README.md

 ## 1.44:
 * Changed institution to ITER Organization.
 * Fixed a bug where uninitialized pointers were used in the POST driver for non-full outputs.
 Now, the harmonics are plot separately.
-* "slab_plots" is now an integer variable "slab_plots_style" that can take value 2 as well, which stands for slab plots with the angular coordinates wrapped to the fundamental intervals.
+* 'slab_plots' is now an integer variable 'slab_plots_style' that can take value 2 as well, which stands for slab plots with the angular coordinates wrapped to the fundamental intervals.
-* Improved the run script for the ITER cluster, making use now of two auxiliary scripts "gen_node_file.sh" and "get_disk_space.sh".
+* Improved the run script for the ITER cluster, making use now of two auxiliary scripts 'gen_node_file.sh' and 'get_disk_space.sh'.

 ## 1.45:
 * The run script does not copy the HDF5 output file for POST on the ITER cluster, but instead creates a symbolic link.
 * Updated some comments in the code, for example concerning the wrong statement that HDF5 data read has to be contiguous.
 This is not any more the case.
-* The routines that call "divide_eq_jobs" now need to include derivatives the array size.
+* The routines that call 'divide_eq_jobs' now need to include derivatives the array size.
-* There is a new function "copy_grid" that allows the user to copy a grid to a new, unallocated grid, taking a possible subset of variables.
+* There is a new function 'copy_grid' that allows the user to copy a grid to a new, unallocated grid, taking a possible subset of variables.
-* Part of the tasks of the POST driver is now done in an initalisation routine "init_POST".
+* Part of the tasks of the POST driver is now done in an initalisation routine 'init_POST'.
 * The other parts are done for multiple equilibrium jobs.
 * These jobs are divided according to memory requirements.
-* "setup_par_id" has been generalized and can also output the indices in HDF5 memory.
+* 'setup_par_id' has been generalized and can also output the indices in HDF5 memory.
 * In HDF5 array reading, the indices of the dummy variables now start at 1 always.
 It is the job of the initialization of the various variables (e.g. eq_1, eq_2, ...) to set the range limits correct (e.g. starting at 0 for derivatives, ...).
 * This is an untested version.

 ## 1.46:
-* In "print_ex_2D" and "print_ex_3D", x (and y) variables can now be provided for 1 plot, and are then copied for the possible others.
+* In 'print_ex_2D' and 'print_ex_3D', x (and y) variables can now be provided for 1 plot, and are then copied for the possible others.
-* Implemented a test procedure "test_read_HDF5_subset" for the subset reading capacities.
+* Implemented a test procedure 'test_read_HDF5_subset' for the subset reading capacities.
 * This routine can test for the correct reading of subsets, with or without normally divided grids.
 * Some bugs have been fixed.
 * Tests have been concluded.